 How to Get Started: Gardening for Beginners

 Just keep in mind that not all types of gardens may work on your property.
 Is your yard very shady?
 If so, it might not make sense to plant a rose garden, as roses require at least six hours of direct sunlight a day.
 But a butterfly garden might be a unique alternative if you don’t mind rethinking your plans.
+Experts at your local nursery can also help you decide which plants will thrive.

 Container Gardening